zapier/visual-builder/docs/_cli_docs/docs.md

 ### `z.errors`

-`z.errors` is a collection of error classes that you can throw in your code, like `throw new z.errors.HaltedError('...')`.
+`z.errors` is a collection error classes that you can throw in your code, like `throw new z.errors.HaltedError('...')`.

 The available errors are: